British Scooter Endurance Club

 Minimum riding equipment required.

 Leather single piece racing suit or a two-piece zip together leather suit is acceptable.
+Zip together two-piece leathers must be all the way round.

 Leather motorcycle gloves.